 The central part of Chile also has its own dishes such as the Pastel de Choclo, which is a type of casserole using corn and beef (another dish to die for).
 As well as another version of this dish called Pastel de Papas, which incorporates beef and potatoes instead of corn.
 All these dishes are amazing and made each time my mother-in-law visits as well!
 I guess I am lucky in that I have a mother-in-law that loves to cook for her son and always makes these traditional Chilean foods that he can’t get anywhere else while in “the states”!

-She even gave me a recipe book from 1961 called The American Cook Book or El Libro de Cocina Americano... recipes that were collected, edited and revised by the Association of American Women of Chile!
+She even gave me a recipe book from 1961 called The American Cook Book or El Libro de Cocina Americano... recipes that were collected, edited, and revised by the Association of American Women of Chile!
 I am not quite sure why she has this book, as she is not an American, but born and raised in Chile, although she was married to an American for many years.
-Maybe she was mingling with the American ladies who were visiting Chile in the 1960’s and they learned to cook from it back then.
+Maybe she was mingling with the American ladies who were visiting Chile in the 1960s and they learned to cook from it back then.

 ✦ Southern Chilean Food You Won’t Soon Forget!

-Chilean Food: Lots of Pork and Seafood
+Foods of Chile: Lots of Pork and Seafood

 To get through the cooler nights of southern Chile, there is also a traditional Chilean stew called Cazuela that is made with peppers, quinoa, chili, corn, potatoes, and meat (usually chicken).

-✦ Chilean Cusine Condiments
+✦ Chilean Cusine

 Another traditional Chilean meal is called the Pernil, which is a slowly cooked or roasted marinated pork leg or shoulder.
 This dish is made like a pot roast and includes flavors such as pepper, oregano, salt, and lime.
 This is a popular dish for Christmas.

 A non-alcoholic drink that is typically consumed in the summer is the Mote con Huesillo, which is made from wheat and peaches.
 And let’s not forget about the smoothness of a great Chilean wine.
 Local wineries grow the best grapes in the country to make delicious red or white Chilean wine.
-The reason that Chilean wine is so delicious is that during the 16th century, the Spanish brought to Chile the Vitis vinifera vines (the common grape vine native to the Mediterranean and central Europe).
-This has helped perfect the Chilean wine you see today that gets such raves reviews!
+The reason that Chilean wine is so delicious is that during the 16th century, the Spanish brought to Chile the Vitis vinifera vines (the common grapevine native to the Mediterranean and central Europe).
+This has helped perfect the Chilean wine you see today that gets such raved reviews!

-The Pisco Sour is also a well known Chilean drink that is made from lime juice, syrup and egg whites, and of course, Pisco liquor.
+The Pisco Sour is also a well-known Chilean drink that is made from lime juice, syrup and egg whites, and of course, Pisco liquor.

-✦ Chilean Food and Desserts
+✦ Chilean Food and Desserts (Postres)